rowgregory/Crystal-Collector/README.md

 # Dinosaur Collector

-This homework assignment had us use jQuery to create black-jack-like game.
+This homework assignment used jQuery to create a black-jack-like game.

+Don't collect too many dinosaurs or you loose!